Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Experiments

 \subsection{Baseline Methods}

-To demonstrate the effectiveness of STraTS over the state-of-the-art, we compare it with the following baseline methods. \begin{itemize} \item \textbf{GRU} \citep{chung2014empirical}: The input is a time-series matrix with hourly aggregation where missing variables are mean-imputed.
-Binary missingness indicators and time (scaled to [0,1]) since the last observation of each variable are also included as additional features at each time step.
-The final hidden state is transformed by a dense layer to generate output. \item \textbf{TCN} \citep{bai2018empirical}: This model takes the same input as GRU which is passed through a stack of temporal convolution layers with residual connections.
-The representation from the last time step of the last layer is transformed by a dense layer to generate output. \item \textbf{SaND} \citep{song2018attend}: This model also has the same input representation as GRU and the input is passed through a Transformer with causal attention and a dense interpolation layer. \item \textbf{GRU-D} \citep{che2018recurrent}: The GRU-D cell takes a vector of variable values at each time one/more measurements are seen.
-The GRU-D cell, which is a modification to the GRU cell, decays unobserved values in this vector to global mean values and also adjusts the hidden state according to elapsed times since the last observation of each variable. \item \textbf{InterpNet} \citep{shukla2019interpolation}: This model consists of a semi-parametric interpolation network that interpolates all variables at regular predefined time points, followed by a prediction network which is a GRU.
+To demonstrate the effectiveness of STraTS over the state-of-the-art methods, we compare it with the following baseline models. \begin{itemize} \item \textbf{Gated Recurrent Unit (GRU)} \citep{chung2014empirical}: The input is a time-series matrix with hourly aggregation where missing variables are mean-imputed.
+Binary missingness indicators and time since the last observation of each variable are also included as additional features at each time step.
+The final hidden state is transformed by a dense layer to generate output. \item \textbf{Temporal Convolutional Network (TCN)} \citep{bai2018empirical}: This model takes the same input as GRU which is passed through a stack of temporal convolution layers with residual connections.
+The representation from the last time step of the last layer is transformed by a dense layer to generate output. \item \textbf{Simply Attend and Diagnose (SaND)} \citep{song2018attend}: This model also has the same input representation as GRU and the input is passed through a Transformer with causal attention and a dense interpolation layer. \item \textbf{GRU with trainable Decays (GRU-D)} \citep{che2018recurrent}: The GRU-D cell takes a vector of variable values at each time one or more measurements are seen.
+The GRU-D cell, which is a modification to the GRU cell, decays unobserved values in this vector to global mean values and also adjusts the hidden state according to elapsed times since the last observation of each variable. \item \textbf{Interpolation-prediction Network (InterpNet)} \citep{shukla2019interpolation}: This model consists of a semi-parametric interpolation network that interpolates all variables at regular predefined time points, followed by a prediction network which is a GRU.
 It also uses a reconstruction loss to enhance the interpolation network.
-The input representation is similar to that of GRU-D and therefore, no aggregation is performed. \item \textbf{SeFT} \citep{horn2019set}: This model also inputs a set of observation triplets, similar to STraTS.
+The input representation is similar to that of GRU-D and therefore, no aggregation is performed. \item \textbf{Set Functions for Time Series (SeFT)} \citep{horn2020set}: This model also inputs a set of observation triplets, similar to STraTS.
 It uses sinusoidal encodings to embed times and the deep network used to combine the observation embeddings is formulated as a set function using a simpler but faster variation of multi-head attention. \end{itemize} For all the baselines, we use two dense layers to get the demographics encoding and concatenate it to the time-series representation before the last dense layer.
 All the baselines use sigmoid activation at the last dense layer for mortality prediction.
 The time-series measurements (by variable) and demographics vectors are normalized to have zero mean and unit variance.
-All models are trained using the Adam \citep{kingma2014adam} optimizer.
-More implementation details are provided in the appendix.
+All models are trained using the Adam optimizer \citep{kingma2014adam}.